 5 questions that’ll help your buying decision process

-Buying decision processHow can you be expected to save money when you don’t earn enough to make ends meet as it is?
-I’m guessing you may have asked yourself that question at least once dear reader?
+I’m guessing you may have asked yourself that question at least once, dear reader?
 If you have, you’re not alone.
-It’s a common cry.
+It’s a common challenge.

 However, whilst some people may struggle financially, it’s also true that far too many people squander their money buying items they don’t need and probably will never use, often in an attempt to impress people they don’t even like.